 Basically, there are two ways to borrow money: closed-end credit and open-end credit.
 A loan is an example of closed-end credit.
 When applying for a loan, you and the bank agree on the exact amount of money you will borrow, the exact amount of time you'll have to pay it back and at what interest rate you'll be charged.
 These are called the terms of the loan.
 A loan is called closed-end credit because there's a set date when all of the debt needs to be paid back in full, plus interest.

 A loan is typically repaid through fixed monthly payments.
-Each monthly payment includes both principle and interest.
+Each monthly payment includes both principal and interest.
 A mortgage is a good example of a closed-end loan.
 If you take out a 30-year mortgage for $100,000 at an annual interest rate of 8 percent, your monthly mortgage payment would be $733.76.
 After 30 years, you would have paid back the entire $100,000 plus interest ($164,153).

 Revolving credit is called open-end credit because the length of the loan isn't fixed -- it's ongoing.
 The two most important terms of a revolving credit loan are the line of credit and the interest rate.
 The line of credit is similar to a credit card limit.
 Essentially, it's the maximum amount of money you can borrow at any given time.
 The interesting thing about credit cards is that the issuer of the card can change your credit limit and interest rate at any time.
 But we'll talk more about this later.